Skip to content

 MCP (Model Context Protocol) is the open standard that AI tools use to connect to external services like file systems, APIs, and databases.
 The MCP proxy is the fastest way to add oversight to your existing AI setup.
 It works with any MCP-compatible client — Cursor, Windsurf, Claude Code, Claude Desktop, and others.

-The first time a tool is called through a given proxy, BlackLake auto-registers the MCP server as an agent and the tool as a tool record.
-They appear in the Surface dashboard immediately.
-You can then write policies against them like any other agent and tool.
+The first time a tool is called through a given upstream, BlackLake auto-registers the upstream as an agent (mcp:<name>) and each capability as a tool.
+They appear on the dashboard immediately, ready to be referenced in policies.

 Your MCP client does not need to know anything changed — it still speaks standard MCP.
 Only the URL changes.

-The MCP Servers page at http://localhost:3200/mcp shows every proxied server: its status (running, stopped, or error), the number of tools discovered, the last seen timestamp, and any startup error message.
-The Reconnect button restarts a stopped or errored server without restarting the full CLI.
+The MCP Servers page at /mcp shows every proxied upstream: its status, the number of tools discovered, the last-seen timestamp, and any startup error.

 An agent represents an AI agent or automated system in your setup.
 BlackLake tracks governance decisions per agent.